bocchino/fprime/Fw/Dp/docs/sdd.md

 This build module defines the following FPP types:

-1. `DpState`: An enumeration describing the state of a data product (transmitted or untransmitted).
+1. `DpState`: An enumeration describing the state of a data product.

 ## 4. FPP Ports